opentuteplus/Ideaboard/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-bbPress is forum software, made the WordPress way.
+IdeaBoard is forum software, made the WordPress way.

 == Description ==

-Have you ever been frustrated with forum or bulletin board software that was slow, bloated and always got your server hacked? bbPress is focused on ease of integration, ease of use, web standards, and speed.
+Have you ever been frustrated with forum or bulletin board software that was slow, bloated and always got your server hacked?
+IdeaBoard is focused on ease of integration, ease of use, web standards, and speed.

 We're keeping things as small and light as possible while still allowing for great add-on features through WordPress's extensive plugin system.
-What does all that mean? bbPress is lean, mean, and ready to take on any job you throw at it.
+What does all that mean?
+IdeaBoard is lean, mean, and ready to take on any job you throw at it.

 == Installation ==

 = From your WordPress dashboard =

 1. Visit 'Plugins > Add New'
-2. Search for 'bbPress'
+2. Search for 'IdeaBoard'
-3. Activate bbPress from your Plugins page.
+3. Activate IdeaBoard from your Plugins page.
 (You'll be greeted with a Welcome page.)
 4. Visit 'Forums > Add New' and create some forums.
 (You can always delete these later.)
 5. If you have pretty permalinks enabled, visit yourdomain.com/forums, or if you do not have pretty permalinks enabled, visit yourdomain.com?post_type=forum

 = From WordPress.org =

-1. Download bbPress.
+1. Download IdeaBoard.
-2. Upload the 'bbpress' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
+2. Upload the 'ideaboard' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
-3. Activate bbPress from your Plugins page.
+3. Activate IdeaBoard from your Plugins page.
 (You'll be greeted with a Welcome page.)
 4. Visit 'Forums > Add New' and create some forums.
 (You can always delete these later.)
 5. If you have pretty permalinks enabled, visit yourdomain.com/forums, or if you do not have pretty permalinks enabled, visit yourdomain.com?post_type=forum